croese/golox/README.md

 # golox
-It's like http://www.craftinginterpreters.com...but with Go
+It's like http://www.craftinginterpreters.com ...but with Go